-This Spring I have joined the $5 Goodwill challenge!
+This Spring I joined the $5 Goodwill challenge!
 I am trying to buy more second-hand items and decorate with what I already have.
 The goal is to be less wasteful.

 This $5 challenge is super easy.
 All you have to do is pick out some seasonal decorations that are under $5.
-Making sure you buy them from a second-hand store.
+Make sure you buy them from a second-hand store.
 It doesn’t have to be goodwill!

 You can buy something that is already ready to go, or you can make a craft for your home.
 I opted for the already made item.

 Lately, I haven’t had a lot of time for crafts.
 Maybe it’s something to do with having 5 and 2.5-year-old boys!

 The goodwill is a sort of library, but the main difference is you have to pay.
 Instead of buying a bunch of new seasonal decorations, I have decided to start using the local goodwill or thrift store.